-Avoid certain dairy products like milk (yes, even whole milk), evaporated or condensed milks and half-and-half.
+Avoid certain dairy products like milk (yes, even whole milk), evaporated or condensed milk, and half-and-half.
 These three products are usually higher in carbs or contain added sugar.

-Finally, avoid added fermented products (like kefir and yogurt) with added fruit or sugar.
+Finally, avoid fermented products (like kefir and yogurt) with added fruit or sugar.